Another Most Wanted Arrest

 Another person on the new list of Salina’s Most Wanted has been caught.

-According to the Saline County Sheirff’s Office the latest arrest is Summer Duncan.
-She was wanted for felony drug crimes and for violating a restrain order.
+According to the Saline County Jail records the latest arrest is April Dawn Hoard.
+She was wanted for felony drug crimes.

 The first weekend of each month a new list of Salina’s Most Wanted goes online.
 The March list went online on Saturday.